novai-ltd/ds-darc-manual-registration/README.md

 ### Directory structure and set up

-Currently the app must be configured by manually editing the RunAppManualRegistration file.
-A future revision will present a better interface for setting these.
+The app is configured by calling the RunAppManualRegistration script with a set of parameters.
+There is no required folder structure for the images.
+The parameters are as follows:

 #### Required parameters
 Three parameters are required to be set:

 * registration_dir.
-This is a path to a directory where the required outputs (transformation files and list of image points) will be saved to
+This is a string representing the  path to a directory where the required outputs (transformation files and list of image points) will be saved to
 * upload_name.
 This is a string prepended to the filename of the list of points, to identify this experiment or run of registrations.
 * registration_files_list.
 This is the path of a csv file listing the paths of the moving and target image files.
 This must be structured as follows